 Believe it or not, your bank statements are some of the most important documents that you will need to provide for your mortgage application.
 They can be the deciding factor to whether or not you’ll be accepted for a mortgage.

 When you give your lender your bank statements, you can expect them to look for a variety of things.
 However, their primary objective is to assess whether you are the sort of person who manages their money responsibly and is likely to keep up with their mortgage payments.

-As a Mortgage Broker in Cambridge, we get a lot of different questions from applicants regarding their bank statements and what lenders will look for.
+As a mortgage broker in Cambridge, we get a lot of different questions from applicants regarding their bank statements and what lenders will look for.
 Although, one question stands out the most: “Do gambling transactions look bad on my bank statements?”.
-Here are some of the most common questions we get asked about bank statements:

 Whether you have an annual flutter on the grand national or regularly use internet betting sites, clearly there is nothing illegal about property licensed gambling.
 We are aware that a lot of people gamble as a hobby or pastime and there is nothing wrong with it.
 However, you still need to be careful with how much you gamble and that’s why the gambling agencies urge customers to “gamble responsibly”.